 All applicants for History and Modern Languages across the University will be asked to sit the pre-interview written assessment taken by History applicants and which is sat at their school, college or local testing centre on 2nd November.
 These will form part of our holistic assessment of candidates' achievements, abilities and potential and are no more, and no less important than any of the other pieces of information considered during the admissions process.
 Registration for this assessment closes on 15th October.
 Further information can be found on the University website.

-In addition, applicants will sit the short at-interview assessment taken by all applicants to the Modern and Medieval Languages course, except those applying for Russian ab initio.
-Applicants for post-A-level languages will also take a written assessment in College, based on a short text in English that we will supply.
-This hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
+In addition, applicants for a post-A level language will sit the short at-interview assessment, taken in College by all applicants to the Modern and Medieval Languages course, based on a short text in English that we will supply.
+For post-A level language candidates, this hour-long assessment is designed to assess writing skills in a foreign language, the ability to understand an intellectual argument, and to write in English.
+For applicants to study a language from scratch, the hour-long assessment will assess aptitude for language learning, the ability to understand an intellectual argument and writing in English.
 No special preparation or prior knowledge is required.
-Applicants for languages from scratch will be assessed for language aptitude in interview..
-Candidates should expect at least two interviews, one in each subject, both with a short text to consider beforehand.
+Candidates should expect at least two interviews, one for History (with a short text to consider beforehand) and one for the target language (usually with a short text to consider beforehand.
 Candidates should be prepared to discuss their relevant interests and potential directions they may wish to follow.